Onboarding to openwrt-tests¶

 |---|---|---|

-| Coordinator public key | ~labgrid-dev/.ssh/authorized_keys on the lab |
+| Gateway VM public key | ~labgrid-dev/.ssh/authorized_keys on the lab |

-Lets the coordinator SSH to the lab (proxy to DUTs).
+Lets CI runners (via the gateway) SSH to the lab for proxy access to DUTs.
 Deployed by Ansible. |

-| Each developer public key | labnet.yaml → developers.<github_user>.sshkey |
+| Each developer public key | Fetched from https://github.com/<username>.keys at Ansible deploy time; users listed in labnet.yaml maintainers + access |

 Lets the developer reach lab DUTs via LG_PROXY. |

-| Lab WireGuard public key | Manual exchange with maintainer | Establishes VPN tunnel between lab and coordinator. |
+| Lab WireGuard public key | Manual exchange with maintainer | Establishes SSH transport tunnel between lab and gateway VM. |

-Developer keys in labnet.yaml¶
+Developer access in labnet.yaml¶

 Each developer who needs remote DUT access needs:

-developers:section oflabnet.yaml. - Their GitHub username as identifier.
+- Their GitHub username listed in

 4. Ansible: control node and managed node¶